Today's revision is for the 5th birthday of Prince George of Cambridge.

 Guildford,Portsmouth,St. Edmundsbury and Ipswich,Sheffield,and Southwark

-did not yet exist...that of Wakefield (now abolished,along with Bradford,
+did not yet exist...nor did those of Bradford and Wakefield (now

-Many of the Colonies had yet to be colonized,Hong Kong was years from
+Many of the Colonies had yet to be colonized,Hong Kong was over a

-in the active fleet,and HMS Temeraire had yet to make port under
+the active fleet,and it was years before HMS Temeraire would make

 Christopher Rice Mansel Talbot(born 1803),Father of the House of Commons,

 had been a member since 1830...before any of the Reform Bills.

 (Charles Mahon,born 1800,had been a member discontinuously since then).